 Overview of Upper Tract Tumors

-More than 90% of renal pelvis tumors develop in surface lining cells (transitional epithelial cells).
+More than 90 percent of renal pelvis tumors develop in surface lining cells (transitional epithelial cells).
 This type is called transitional cell carcinoma (TCC).
 TCC often develops in multiple areas of the upper urinary tract.

-Upper tract tumors occurring on both sides (bilateral) account for less than 2% of cases.
+Upper tract tumors occurring on both sides (bilateral) account for less than 2 percent of cases.